-Grace and Victoria Reznikov, seniors at Lawrence High School in Lawrenceville, N.J., were excited a few years back when a Starbucks store with a drive-through window opened in their town.
+Grace and Victoria Reznikov, seniors at Lawrence High School in Lawrenceville, N.J., U.S., were excited a few years back when a Starbucks store with a drive-through window opened in their town.
 Picking up their favorite Caramel Macchiatos became that much more convenient.

 Fast-forward a few years and that Starbucks service is still convenient, but the controversy regarding race that has emerged around the well-known coffee retailer is far less easy to grasp.

 This latest widespread conversation on race – which refers to a person’s physical characteristics, such as skin color and hair — began with an incident.
 On April 12, 2018, two African-American men – Rashon Nelson and Donte Robinson, both 23 – were handcuffed and escorted out of a downtown Philadelphia Starbucks after a white manager called the police on them for hanging around without ordering anything.
 The video went viral on YouTube, an uproar over what many saw as racial profiling ensued, and Starbucks CEO Kevin Johnson condemned the actions of the Philadelphia store manager and apologized.
 Nelson and Robinson have since reached a legal settlement with Starbucks.

 The unfolding of the Starbucks story opened the dialogue and discussion around the charged issue of racial bias, which is when you prejudge someone based on their race.
 Starbucks went so far as to close 8,000 of its stores last week to deliver anti-bias training to 175,000 employees.
 The training, wrote the New York Times, was “part social justice crash course and part self-reflection exercise” and was “at the core of a well-choreographed effort by Starbucks to improve its corporate image after a backlash over the arrests.”